hpan-hml/hml-km-graniteloom/README.md

 * `C-HEADER-FILE`
 * `MAKEFILE`

-_To Do: ASDF integration with XSD Shared MIME Info_
+_To Do: ASDF integration with XDG Shared MIME Info_

 * `STELLA-LISP-FILE` - Special Handling in GraniteLoom System Definitions